 Coastal floods occurring on the Atlantic and Gulf coasts may be related to hurricanes or other combined offshore, nearshore, and shoreline processes.
-The effects of these complex interrelationships vary significantly across coastal leading to challenges the settings, in determination of the base (1-percent-annualchance) flood for hazard mapping purposes.
+The effects of these complex interrelationships vary significantly across coastal settings, leading to challenges in the determination of the base (1-percent-annual-chance) flood for hazard mapping purposes.
 Land area covered by floodwaters of the base flood is identified as a Special Flood Hazard Area (SFHA).